the-snesler/bikebenefits-map/README.md

-# Bicycle Benefits Madison
+# Bicycle Benefits

-A mobile-first PWA for finding bicycle-friendly businesses in Madison, WI that offer discounts to cyclists.
+A mobile-first PWA for finding bicycle-friendly businesses that offer discounts to cyclists.
 Built in an hour for a hackathon, lol.
 Find it at https://bb.samnesler.com

 <img width="645" height="1398" alt="image" src="https://github.com/user-attachments/assets/46c05a6b-3c18-4b58-9cfa-9397e11dc98a" />